ur369eth/ur369NFT.eth/README.md

 # UR369 NFT Collection

 ## Overview
 UR369 is a unique NFT collection consisting of 44,280 NFTs divided into 4 batches.
-Each NFT is soulbound (non-transferable) and features a unique reward mechanism for holders.
+Each NFT is soulbound (non-transferable) and features (A) utility for the ur369 ecosystem (i.e., a 36.9% refund when using urLegacy and (B) a unique claim mechanism for minters.

 ## Collection Structure
 - **Total Supply**: 44,280 NFTs